What is an atypical mycobacterial infection?

 Consider the following points when treating atypical mycobacterial infections with antibiotics:

 - Mycobacterium marinum species are often resistant to isoniazid, streptomycin, pyrazinamide, and para-aminosalicylic acid.
-Effective antimicrobials include tetracyclines, fluoroquinolones, macrolides, and sulfonamides.
+Effective antimicrobials include tetracyclines, fluoroquinolones, macrolides (eg, clarithromycin), rifampicin and sulfonamides (cotrimoxazole).
 Treatment should be for at least 4–6 weeks, and sometimes up to two months.

 - Mycobacterium kansasii should be treated with at least 3 drugs for 12–18 months.
 One of the drugs must be rifampicin, which is still the cornerstone of treatment for these infections.

-- Mycobacterium chelonae is best treated with clarithromycin or azithromycin in localised infections, particularly if used with surgical debridement.
-Disseminated infections require combination treatment, usually a macrolide and an aminoglycoside.
+- Mycobacterium chelonae and M fortuitum are best treated with clarithromycin or azithromycin in localised infections, particularly if used with surgical debridement.
+Disseminated infections require combination treatment, usually a macrolide and an aminoglycoside eg, combinations of amikacin, tobramycin, imipenem, clarithromycin.

 - Surgery is used as an adjunct to antibiotic treatment in patients with severe infection.
 Most lesions eventually spontaneously heal after 6–9 months but may leave behind extensive scarring and disfigurement.